ivcylc/ivcylc/README.md

 - Bridge-TS
 - Bridge-SR++

-**Currently working on:**
+**Currently working on & Interests:**
-- Probabilistic Generative Models for audio, speech, and music generation and enhancement.
+- Probabilistic generative models for audio, speech, and music generation and enhancement.
+- Machine learning and signal processing.